nidza07/nidza07.github.io/QC-docs/general usage.md

 ### Save current view in a file
 This option will  let you save only one view of the history to a file.
 The currently focused view will be saved.
 Very useful if you only want to save a discussion or game messages!
 For more information on what are the views and how to use them, check the [Views section](#history-views-and-channels).

-Below this option, you also have an option to only copy the current view to the clipboard, in  case you  do not want to save it right away but still want to keep it.
+Below this option, you also have an option to copy the current view to the clipboard, in  case you  do not want to save it right away but still want to keep it.

 ## Bonus features

 ### Audio streams
-The Playroom offers you an option to propose an audio stream while being at a table.
+The Playroom offers you an option to propose an audio stream while at a table.
 To do this, a few conditions must be fulfilled:

 - You must be the table master,
 - The link to the audio stream must directly lead to the audio file.
 It cannot be a web page, for example, that first requires you to click  a download button, or find a link to a player.
 These are typically not direct links to the audio file.